AndyVale/residual_benchmarks_vnncomp/cifar100/README.md

-## CIFAR-100 Neural Network Verification Benchmark for VNN-COMP 2024
+# <a href="https://github.com/ChristopherBrix/vnncomp2024_cifar100_benchmark"> CIFAR-100 Neural Network Verification Benchmark for VNN-COMP 2024 <a>

 This is the re-proposed CIFAR-100 benchmark for VNN-COMP 2024.
 The original benchmark [cifar100_tinyimagenet](https://github.com/Lucas110550/CIFAR100_TinyImageNet_ResNet) was from VNN-COMP 2022.